machinateur/website/templates/markdown/about-me.md

  (_MariaDB_, _MySQL_, _Oracle/PLSQL_) too.
 [Python](https://www.python.org) is somewhat new to the list, but I consider myself still learning it.

+I've recently gone more and more into [Shopware](https://www.shopware.com/) shop and plugin development as part of my day-job, using [Docker](https://www.docker.com/use-cases) and [Platform.sh](https://platform.sh).

-Currently, my favourite technologies and projects to work with are [Symfony](https://symfony.com), [Twig](https://twig.symfony.com), [Doctrine](https://www.doctrine-project.org), [JMS Serializer](https://jmsyst.com/libs/serializer), [Slim Framework](https://www.slimframework.com).
+Among my favourite technologies and projects to work with are [Symfony](https://symfony.com), [Twig](https://twig.symfony.com), [Doctrine](https://www.doctrine-project.org), [JMS Serializer](https://jmsyst.com/libs/serializer), [Slim Framework](https://www.slimframework.com).
 I could just go on with the list, but these are the most significant ones.
-Containerization with [Docker](https://www.docker.com/use-cases) is really interesting, and I'd like to use it more in the future.
+From time to time I enjoiy hacking up a plain old PHP-only, no-dependency library.
+In general, gluing technologies together, bridging the gaps - hunting bugs across boundaries - that really makes my day.

 I've just recently started getting into electronics too, involving [Raspberry Pi](https://www.raspberrypi.com/), [Arduino](https://www.arduino.cc) and [ESP32](https://www.espressif.com/en/products/socs/esp32) and of course the usual